-1838 J. G. Lear (acting) 1840 H. T. Normansell 1843 W. C. Ondaatje (acting)
+1825 Andrew Walker (acting) 1838 J. G. Lear (acting) 1840 H. T. Normansell 1830 George Bird (acting) 1843 W. C. Ondaatje (acting) 1832 James George Watson

-With the appointment, in 1844, on the recommendation of Sir W. Hooker, of Mr. George Gardner, F.L.s., an energetic botanist and the well-known explorer of Brazil, the Gardens started on the more active, independent, and useful existence which they have since maintained.
-He found them in a very neglected state, but under his care new roads were opened, much jungle cleared, and many new plants introduced.
+With the appointment, in 1844, on the recommendation of Sir W. Hooker, of Mr. George Gardner, F.L.S., an energetic botanist and the well-known explorer of Brazil, the Gardens started on the more active, independent, and useful existence which they have since maintained.
+He found them in a very neglected state,1 but under his care new roads were opened, much jungle cleared, and many new plants introduced.
 The entrance was improved, and a proper bungalow built for the Superintendent.
 Gardner, however, was a travelling botanist before all things, and his principal work was collecting and describing the native plants and publishing the novelties.
 He travelled over nearly the whole Colony, but his indefatigable energy was cut short by a fit of apoplexy at Nuwara Eliya in March, 1849.

 Of the late Dr. Thwaites, F.R.S., C.M.G., who was (also at the late Sir W. Hooker's instance) selected to succeed Mr. Gardner, and whose name is inseparably connected with the Gardens, it is sufficient to say that for a period of more than thirty years he maintained Pérádeniya in a high state of efficiency, and made it famous as a scientific as well as utilitarian institution.
-His great acquirements and steady devotion to science added a prestige to the Gardens and gave them a world-wide reputation.
+His great acquirements and steady devotion to science added a prestige to the Gardens and gave them a world-wide reputation, which it is hoped is being maintained.
+His "Enumeratio Plantarum Zeylaniæ," published in London in 1858-64, is the standard book on the botany of the Colony.
 Dr. Thwaites retired on pension in 1880, and died in Kandy in 1882, having never left the Island since his arrival in 1849.

-1Only 40 acres of the land were at this time cultivated, and of this a large portion was a market garden where vegetables for sale in Kandy were grown.
+1 Only 40 acres of the land were at this time cultivated, and of this a large portion was a market garden where vegetables for the Kandy market were grown.